Section 1 – Responsibilities

 (2) Supervisory Board resolutions are generally passed in meetings.
 Resolutions may be passed in other ways subject to the conditions of Art.
 14 (1) of the articles of association.
 Otherwise, Art.
 14 of the articles of association applies.

 (3) The Executive Board attends the Supervisory Board meetings unless the Supervisory Board Chairperson decides otherwise in individual cases or the Supervisory Board passes a different resolution.
 Notwithstanding the above, the Supervisory Board should also meet regularly without the Executive Board.
+If the auditor is called in as an expert, the Executive board does not participate unless the Supervisory board deems his participation to be necessary.
 The Chairperson decides in accordance with Section 109 AktG and Art.
 13 (4) of the articles of association whether others, particularly expert witnesses and people providing other information, may attend meetings or be present for individual agenda items.

 Section 7 – Minutes